albertomh/DepositDuck-api/README.md

 [draLLaM](https://github.com/albertomh/draLLaM) is DepositDuck's dedicated LLM service.
 As of draLLaM@0.1.0 the service focuses on generating text embeddings.
-Invoke `just drallam` to run it locally - containerised and available on `:11434` - ready to respond to queries from the main DepositDuck service.
+Invoke `just drallam` to run it locally - containerised and available on `:11434` - ready to respond to queries from the main DepositDuck webapp.
 There are draLLaM-specific settings in `.env` that can be used to specify host and port.

 ## Deploy